trinsic-community/katacoda-scenarios/trinsic-intro/step4.md

 `trinsic template list`{{execute}}

-Find the ID of the `Trinsic CLI Master` credentials we just created.
-It will in the form of a urn:
+Find the ID of the `Trinsic CLI Master` template we just created.
+It will be in the form of a urn:

 `urn:template:<ecosystem ID>:trinsic-cli-master`

-Now, lets define the values we want to populate the credential with.
+Now, let's define the values we want to populate the credential with.
 You can provide these as a json string or, more easily, in a json file.
 We've pre-populated one for you, update it with any values you want:

 `nano values.json`{{execute}}